 The Ingredients in Ultrasound Gel: Polyacrylamide Gel's Properties

-The Ingredients in Ultrasound Gel: Polyacrylamide Gel's Properties.
-Polyacrylamide is a gel created by the process of electrophoresis, a technique used in...
+Polyacrylamide is a gel created by the process of electrophoresis, a technique used in biochemistry and molecular biology to separate macromolecules.
+It...